Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Geodesics

 The reverse triangle inequality applied to $p,q,r$ implies

-with equality if and only if $q$ is on a $p$ to $r$ geodesic.
-Applying this for all $y$ gives \eqref{e:Busemann-metric}.
+with equality if and only if $q$ is on a geodesic from $p$ to $r$.
+Applying this for all $y \in \R$ gives \eqref{e:Busemann-metric}.
 Now by geodesic ordering, all geodesics from $p$ meet $g_{(0,0)}$ by time $u$, so $q$ is on a $p$ to $r$ geodesic if and only if $q$ is on an infinite geodesic from $p$ in direction zero.

 By definition, $W(\cdot,0)$ is contained in the $\sigma$-field $\mathcal F_{\ge 0}$ where